SmartScan — Pegasus, Predator & Graphite Detection via Network Forensics

 |---|---|---|---|

-| HIGH | Pegasus-class (zero-click) | C2 beaconing over HTTPS, certificate anomalies, JA3 fingerprint divergence from OS default, high-entropy upload bursts | Suricata, TLS/JA4, Behavioral, Entropy, Certificate |
+| HIGH | Pegasus-class (zero-click) | C2 beaconing, certificate anomalies, JA3 divergence, high-entropy upload bursts | IDS, TLS/JA4, Behavioral, Entropy, Certificate |

-| HIGH | Predator-class (Intellexa) | Multi-hop C2 via CDN overlay, DNS resolution anomalies, non-standard TLS stacks, geographic dispersion of C2 nodes | DNS, TLS/JA4, GeoIP, IP Reputation, Protocol |
+| HIGH | Predator-class (Intellexa) | Multi-hop C2 via CDN, DNS anomalies, non-standard TLS, geographic dispersion | DNS, TLS/JA4, GeoIP, IP Reputation, Protocol |

-| HIGH | Graphite-class (network injection) | Anomalous connections during messaging-app flows, protocol-port mismatches, certificate chain inconsistencies, large data exfiltration sessions | Protocol, Certificate, Behavioral, Covert Channel, Entropy |
+| HIGH | Graphite-class (network injection) | Anomalous messaging flows, protocol-port mismatches, certificate chain issues, large exfiltration | Protocol, Certificate, Behavioral, Covert Channel, Entropy |

-| MODERATE | Government forensic tools (UFED-class) | Post-extraction callback beacons, telemetry upload patterns, atypical DNS query patterns after physical access | DNS, Behavioral, IP Reputation |
+| MODERATE | Government forensic tools (UFED-class) | Post-extraction callback beacons, telemetry uploads, atypical DNS after physical access | DNS, Behavioral, IP Reputation |

-| MODERATE | Stalkerware / commercial RATs | Persistent HTTP/HTTPS polling, unencrypted or weakly encrypted C2, known RAT protocol signatures | Suricata, Protocol, TLS/JA4 |
+| MODERATE | Stalkerware / commercial RATs | Persistent HTTP/HTTPS polling, weak C2 encryption, known RAT signatures | IDS, Protocol, TLS/JA4 |

 Deployment Architecture